 7. It actually doesn’t matter the diet as long as you stick to it.

 This is the case for keto, Zone, DASH, or any other diet permutation.
 They all work for as long as someone sticks on the actual diet.
 The trick is finding a way to stay on it forever.
 And that’s where we come in.
 At Stronger U we use macros to find the diet that is the most comfortable for you.
 Over time and working with a Coach you can find a way of eating that is the most realistic and sustainable for you because, in the end, that’s the sort of thing that really matters.

 8. Carbs aren’t the devil.

 Carbs are good for us.
 Really good for us actually.
-Carbs are necessary to fuel activity, fuel our muscles, and fuel our brain.
-As we get older we become less tolerant of carbs, but that’s no reason to forgo them all together.
+Carbs are necessary to fuel activity, fuel our muscles, and fuel our brains.
+As we get older we become less tolerant of carbs, but that’s no reason to forgo them altogether.
 In fact, the more active you are, the more carbs you’ll be able to take in on a daily basis.
 Oh, and remember veggies?
 The things that are good for you?
 All of those are carbs.

 9. Artificial sweeteners aren’t either.

 Artificial sweeteners are much maligned in the media.
 We’re constantly told that they’re the source of all of our health and obesity issues.
 The problem?
 Everyone always forgets to mention the death is in the dosage.
 Artificial sweeteners are manageable in normal doses.
 And if you’re controlling your calorie intake + eating plenty of whole fruits and vegetables, you’re going to be fine.